jrutter/100daysofcode/log.md

 **Thoughts:** Up at 6:00am today, started working on email/password authentication through Mongodb stitch.
 I'm setting up 2 new views for forgot password and email verification.
 I like how the Stitch service handles registration.
 I have managed to setup the email / password form and have received a verification email.
 I just need to wire it back to stitch now.

+Great progress today!
+I was able to get the email/password signup page done, was sent an email with a confirmation link, then setup the confirmation page.
+Just need to figure out where the user is getting stored as I don't see it on the table in Stitch.
+Otherwise, great work Jake!!

 Twitter: 1477 followers +1

 **Resources Used:**